TnTech-ECE/S25_Team2_MyCapstoneProject/Detailed Design: Sensors and Battery Pack.md

 b.
 The monitored cells must be equally distributed inside the Accumulator Container(s)
 The temperature of each cell should be monitored

+<h3> Other Options for Battery Cells</h3>

+BL5000C21703S3PFTM106ICC1NN

+BATTERY PACK LI-ION 10.8V 21700

+from GlobTek, inc

+<h4>Pros</h4>

+* significantly cheaper than the Enepaq modules.

+* requires only 40 units to impliment

+* similar electrical characteristics to the enepaq solution

+* lighter weight

+<h4>Cons</h4>

+* There are only 30 units of this battery module available.

+* The battery cell used in this module is made in China which is currently being tarrifed.
+It is unlikely more of the cell will be made available soon.

+* Considerably more work would have to be placed in configuring and assembling the packs into the required 10s4p configuration required.